cybercongress/go-cyber/docs/cyberd.md

 _Actions in search_.
 Proposed design enable native support for blockchain asset related activity.
 It is trivial to design an applications which are (1) owned by creators, (2) appear right in search results and (3) allow a transact-able call to actions with (4) provable attribution of a conversion to search query. e-Commerce has never been so easy for everybody.

-_Shared mempools_.

 _Offline search_.
-IPFS make possible easy retrieval of documents from surroundings without the internet connection. cyberd itself can be distributed using IPFS.
+IPFS make possible easy retrieval of documents from surroundings without global internet connection. cyberd itself can be distributed using IPFS.
 That create a possibility for ubiquitous offline search.

-_Smart Command Tools_.
+_Command tools_.
 Command line tools can rely on relevant and structured answers from a search engine.
 That practically means that the following CLI tool is possible to implement

 ```
 >  cyberd earn using 100 gb hdd

 Enjoy the following predictions:
+- apt install go-filecoin /// 0.001 btc per month
 - apt install siad /// 0.0001 btc per month per GB
 - apt install storjd /// 0.00008 btc per month per GB
-- apt install filecoind /// 0.00006 btc per month

-According to the best prediction I made a decision try `apt install siad`
+According to the best prediction I made a decision try `go get go-filecoin`

 Git clone ...
-Building siad
+Building go-filecoin
-Starting siad
+Starting go-filecoin
 Creating wallet using your standard seed
 You address is ....
 Placing bids ...